tighten/mise/README.md

 }
 ```

-I don't know if I want any steps to take user input, but if they can, doing it as a class would help that:
+We can also take user input, which is easier as a PHP class:

 ```php
 class Tighten extends Recipe